 At an early stage of developing the Plan, feedback and opinion received from respondents shaped the objectives and policies presented here.
 Potential strategic development sites, identified in the Cherwell Housing and Economic Land Availability Assessment (HELAA, 2017) were considered during this process.
 The full HELAA appraisal of available land in Weston- on-the-Green is provided in Appendix F to this Plan.
 The assessment is used as an evidence base for the Cherwell Local Plan.
 The Neighbourhood Plan Steering Group also considered each of these sites in the light of the objectives and policies established and the outcome of these are recorded in Appendix F.

-Proposed housing development site and a potential grassland habitat in this Plan:
+Proposed housing development site and potential exception site :